bugsounet/EXT-Detector/README.md

 It will include:
   * Ok Google
   * Hey Google
-  * Alexa
   * Jarvis
   * Hey Siri
   * Computer
   * ...

-All informations is now the [wiki](http://wiki.bugsounet.fr/en/MMM-Detector)
+All informations is now the [wiki](http://wiki.bugsounet.fr/en/EXT-Detector)